Clinical and Translational Research |

 UC San Diego Department of Psychiatry

-Community Partner Co-I: Viela Gitari, MA, Director, Pan Asian Communities
+Community Partner Co-I: Velia Gitari, MA, Program Manager, Elder Multicultural Access and Support Program, Union of Pan Asian Communities

 Title: Supporting Older Communities in Active Living (SOCIAL)

 Loneliness is a global epidemic that has been linked with poor physical and mental health outcomes and a significant reduction in lifespan.
 Loneliness and social isolation are common in older adults, and especially in adults over the age of 80.The adverse effects of social isolation are particularly detrimental for seniors coping with mental illness or who experience functional impairment due to medical illness, financial strains, and reduced mobility.
 While technology can be harnessed to reduce social isolation and loneliness among older adults, older adults are often limited in their ability to utilize technology effectively and for connecting socially.
 Despite the need for robust loneliness interventions for older adults, the existing literature highlights a need for an intervention with a strong theoretical framework, appropriate assessment of outcomes, a specific target population, and that is potentially scalable and sustainable.